greed2411/central_electric/README.md

 The name of the project comes out as a play-of-word from the organization [General Electric](https://en.wikipedia.org/wiki/General_Electric), and the new and upcoming decentralized [oracle](https://en.wikipedia.org/wiki/Blockchain_oracle) based blockchain systems.

-Developed these kind of thoughts ([decentralized insurance use case](https://blog.aeternity.com/blockchain-oracles-657f134ffbc0)) after the witnessing [aeternity's first hackathon](https://humandefihaeck.devpost.com/).
+Developed these kind of thoughts ([decentralized insurance use case](https://blog.aeternity.com/blockchain-oracles-657f134ffbc0)) after witnessing [æternity's first hackathon](https://humandefihaeck.devpost.com/).
 The project from that point-of-view is, you get paid 🤑 whenever sensors/io detect that there is a powercut.

 ## Application